polarstreams/polar/README.md

 - Two nodes for a minimal highly available deployment.
 - No additional dependencies, i.e., no Zookeeper.

+### Elastic

+- New nodes can be started up in seconds, join the cluster and receive new data.
+- No need to assign data partitions
+- Scale down easily.

 ### Kubernetes friendly

 - Basic setup using StatefulSets.